purduesigbots/pros-docs/v5/getting-started/index.rst

 ===============

 If this is your first time working with PROS for V5, you've come to the right place.
-This guides are designed to walk you through the PROS installation process and starting your first PROS project.
+This guide is designed to walk you through the PROS installation process

+and starting your first PROS project.

 Installing PROS